w3c/webappsec-permissions-policy/integration.md

 > Example:
 >
-> document.write API has existed on the web since roughly the dawn of
+> The `document.write` API has existed on the web since roughly the dawn of
 > JavaScript, and has no failure modes.
-This means that if a page contains a
-> script like this:
 >
+> One means of disallowing this feature via Feature Policy would be to declare that
+> any calls to `document.write()` will silently fail.
+However, this would mean that
+> if a page contained a script like this:
+>
 >     <html>
 >       <head>
 >         <script>document.write('<script src="important-security-feature.js"></scr'+'ipt>')</script>
 >         ...
 >
-> then an attacker could embed the site in a frame with the `document.write`
+> then an attacker could embed that page in a frame with the `document.write`
 > feature disabled, and bypass the critical security script.
 >
+> To avoid this, a better way to disable it woudl to to declare that, if
-> To avoid this, if disallowed in a feature-policy-aware document, calling
+> disallowed in a *feature-policy-aware* document, calling `document.write()` will
-> `document.write()` will fire a `SecurityError` exception on the `document`
+> fire a `SecurityError` exception on the `document` object, but if disallowed in
-> object.
-If disallowed in a feature-policy-oblivious document, calling
-> `document.write()` feature must cause the current page to be navigated to an
+> a *feature-policy-oblivious* document, calling `document.write()` API must cause
-> error page which provides the option to open the page that violated the policy
+> the current page to be navigated to an error page which provides the option to open
-> in a new top-level browsing context.
+> the page that violated the policy in a new top-level browsing context.

 ## Allow versus Deny features